Oil & Gas Helium Analysis

 What should an operator send first?

-The first conversation should include basin, well status, known helium content if available, current gas processing path, and whether a sample is already available.
-That lets BSI separate a simple lab-style sample test from a broader field monitoring or extraction engineering discussion.
+Basin, well status, known helium content if available, current gas processing path, and whether a sample is already available.
+That lets BSI separate a simple sample test from a broader field-monitoring or extraction-engineering discussion.

 Why is this written for operators, not academics?